Tag

 5. EndeavourOS

-If Manjaro’s “Endeavours” don’t align with your philosophies, EndeavourOS gets a lot of right for an Arch-based distro.
+If Manjaro’s “Endeavours” don’t align with your philosophies, EndeavourOS gets a lot of things right for an Arch-based distro.
 It offers you the flexibility to choose whichever Desktop Environment you like, has the Arch DNA in its veins, and offers quick package upgrades.

 Endeavour OS